Excalibur Estate: Conservation battle

 Conservationists fought to save the estate from demolition, which they claimed was a unique surviving example of twentieth-century architecture.
-They succeeded in seeing Grade II listing applied by English Heritage to six buildings on the estate including St. Mark's Church, exempting them from demolition.
-The conservation of the estate has been spearheaded by the Twentieth Century Society; which claimed that the overall layout and planning of the estate was key to its uniqueness and that just keeping six buildings and surrounding them with new houses did not suffice.
+They succeeded in seeing Grade II listing applied by English Heritage to six buildings, including St. Mark's Church, exempting them from demolition.
+The conservation action was spearheaded by the Twentieth Century Society, which claimed that the overall layout and planning of the estate was key to its uniqueness, and that to conserve only six buildings, to be surrounded on all sides with new houses, did not suffice.
 Despite the Twentieth Century Society campaigning for the entire estate to be made a conservation area and English Heritage recommending 21 buildings be listed, the Department for Digital, Culture, Media and Sport would only go so far as to list six of the buildings.
 Under listing guidelines for twentieth-century buildings, only buildings with few moderations should be listed; in the case of Excalibur, most buildings had modified windows and doors.
 A prominent local resident favouring conservation stated: "The Excalibur Prefab Estate is the largest of its kind now left in Europe.
 Europe values its war time history, we on the estate think it’s time we did too."
 Emily Gee of English Heritage said of the estate: "The historical resonance of the estate is considerable.
 The design of the buildings, with their subtle modern influences, and the community-focused planning of the estate testifies to the thoughtfulness of post-Blitz reconstruction."